Exposition — Saint-Paul de Vence

 Gregory Lang

-Among the tangible connections, their works share a demanding attention to surfaces and emphasize the minimalism of forms.
-Both artists focus on unadorned structure, whether it defines movement and spatial division in the perfectly smooth abstract compositions of his major series of paintings, or whether it is a quintessential minimalist dream of a building or architectural element reduced, in her case, to its strict function within her sculptural ensembles.
+Among their tangible connections, their works share a rigorous attention to surfaces and emphasize the minimalism of forms.
+Each focuses, respectively, on unadorned structure.
+Its purity defines movement and spatial divisions within Daphnis’s abstract compositions, whose perfectly smooth surfaces characterize his main series of paintings.
+In McBride’s sculptural ensembles, the sobriety of the structure embodies the quintessential minimalist ideal of a building or architectural element reduced to its strictest function.

 Our last news